Orioles draft Oregon State catcher Rutschman with No. 1 pick

 Vaughn batted .381 this season with 15 homers, 50 RBIs and a .544 on-base percentage that ranks among the national leaders.
 He also showed a terrific eye at the plate and struck out just 74 times in three college seasons.

-The 6-foot, 214-pound Vaughn is also looking to become the first repeat winner of the Golden Spikes Award after being selected as the country's top college player as a sophomore last year.
+The 6-foot, 214-pound Vaughn is also looking to become the first repeat winner of the Golden Spikes Award after earning the honor as a sophomore last year.

 The Miami Marlins drafted Vanderbilt outfielder JJ Bleday at No. 4, adding the Southeastern Conference player of the year who has a quick, left-handed swing and leads Division I players in home runs with a school-record 26.
 A finalist for the Golden Spikes Award, the 6-foot-3, 205-pound Bleday is hitting .351 and brings a 42-game on-base streak into next weekend's super regionals round of the NCAA Tournament.